nestordemeure/shelly/README.md

 $ shelly list the files in this folder and its subfolders, by decreasing file size
 ```

+You will find various parameters, such as the model used, in the `config.json` file.

 > ⚠️ **Privacy Note:** Shelly reads your recent shell history and local file/folder names before calling Claude-Haiku through their API.
 If privacy is a concern, consider forking the project and replacing Haiku with a local LLM.

 ## Installation